exponea/exponea-flutter-sdk/Documentation/push-android.md

 > 👍
 >
 > The SDK provides a push setup self-check feature to help developers successfully set up push notifications.
-The self-check will try to track the push token, request the Engagement backend to send a silent push to the device, and check if the app is ready to open push notifications.
+The self-check will try to track the push token, request the {user.mkg} backend to send a silent push to the device, and check if the app is ready to open push notifications.
 >
 > To enable the setup check, call `ExponeaPlugin().checkPushSetup()` **before** [initializing the SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-setup#initialize-the-sdk):